 Stirling.
 At Telephone Box Junction there is the Circuit Track that

 leads to the summit which is walking or 4wd access only.
-There is also

-sensational scenic backdrop.
+with its sensational scenic backdrop.

 Heading out along the Circuit Track the going gets tougher as you pass

 through Howqua Gap and travel along the edge of the mountain.
 Several

 kilometers past Howqua Gap the route takes the Bindaree Creek Track as

-it heads down the mountain to the Howqua River which is crossed a few km's further.
+it heads down the mountain to the Howqua River which is crossed a few

-is a lovely spot with good trout fishing for those into it.
+This is a lovely spot with good trout fishing for those into it.